NEWS ABOUT ExTiX 15.1.1 KDE build 150221

-The ISO files (extix-15.1-64bit-isoh-persistent-925mb-150104.iso and extix-15.1-64bit-light-razorqt-usb-persistent-1420mb-150105.iso) can be downloaded from the Swedish Linux Society’s server.
+The ISO file (extix-64bit-kde-isoh-persistent-1410mb-150221.iso) can be downloaded from the Swedish Linux Society’s server.

 A third download location for ExTiX is Softpedia.com – the encyclopedia of free software downloads!

-md5sum for ExTiX 15.1 Gnome ISO which is of 925 MB.
+md5sum for ExTiX 15.1.1 KDE ISO which is of 1410 MB.

 How do I run ExTiX?

 Normally, just start NetworkManager and do your settings.
 It pops up a box that alerts you that there is a Wireless network to join.
+Or click on the small Network icon in the panel down to the right.
 Just insert your WAP/WEP password and connect!
 You can check which Wireless interface is correct by running the command iwconfig.
 Maybe your Ethernet interface is eth1 or eth2 (instead of eth0).
 Then change in NetworkManager’s Preferences and press Refresh!
-In ExTiX Light you'll have start NetworkManager by clicking on the icon in the upper panel.

 How do I install and remove programs?